 - To complete the process, you must validate the email address you entered by following the instructions provided on-screen.

 Creating Resource Monitors¶

 Only account administrators (i.e. users with the ACCOUNTADMIN role) can create resource monitors.

-This section provides examples of using the CREATE RESOURCE MONITOR command to create a resource monitor:
+The following three examples illustrate using SQL to create a resource monitor:

-The first example creates a monitor named
+The first SQL example creates a monitor named

 USE ROLE ACCOUNTADMIN; CREATE OR REPLACE RESOURCE MONITOR limit1 WITH CREDIT_QUOTA=1000 TRIGGERS ON 100 PERCENT DO SUSPEND;